Meet the Team

 Current Ph.D (DPhil) Students

-Domante Grendaite is a second-year DPhil student at Nuffield College, University of Oxford.
+Domante Grendaite is a final year DPhil student at Nuffield College, University of Oxford.
 Broadly speaking, she is interested in intergenerational transmission of educational advantages and disadvantages.
 More specifically, her aim is to understand the biases that arise in social science models when genetic measures are not included and, hopefully, to correct for some of those biases.
 Furthermore, she studies parental involvement as well as cognitive and non-cognitive skills and looks at how they are potentially moderating and mediating the association between one’s genes and educational attainment.
 Before starting her DPhil, Domante completed an MSc in Sociology at Oxford and received her BA in social sciences from Sciences Po Paris.

 Knowledge Exchange & Webmaster